daniyelford/vue-otp-autofill/README.md

 ```
 ## 🛠️ Nuxt / Vite

--Vite (Vue 3): فقط import کن مثل مثال بالا.
+- Vite (Vue 3): Just import like the example above.

--Nuxt 3: در صورت SSR، این کامپوننت خودش Web OTP رو فقط روی کلاینت فعال می‌کنه؛ مشکلی نداری.
+- Nuxt 3: In SSR, this component will enable Web OTP only on the client; no problem.

+---

 ## 🦾 Accessibility

--Boxes are regular <input type="text" maxlength="1">.
+* Boxes are regular <input type="text" maxlength="1">.

--Arrow keys (Left/Right) navigate.
+* Arrow keys (Left/Right) navigate.

--Backspace behavior mirrors native OTP inputs.
+* Backspace behavior mirrors native OTP inputs.

--Screen readers will read each box;
+* Screen readers will read each box;

+---

 ## 🧯 Troubleshooting

--No SMS autofill prompt on Android:
+* No SMS autofill prompt on Android:

- -Check HTTPS.
+ * Check HTTPS.

- -SMS must include @https://YOUR_ORIGIN exactly.
+ * SMS must include @https://YOUR_ORIGIN exactly.

- -Only one call to navigator.credentials.get should be active.
+ * Only one call to navigator.credentials.get should be active.

- -Try real device + Chrome (not WebView in some shells).
+ * Try real device + Chrome (not WebView in some shells).

- -Some carriers’ SMS gateways rewrite messages; ensure your template stays intact.
+ * Some carriers’ SMS gateways rewrite messages; ensure your template stays intact.

--Digits don’t move to the next box on mobile:
+* Digits don’t move to the next box on mobile:

- -Some virtual keyboards send composition events; the component handles input + normalization.
+ * Some virtual keyboards send composition events; the component handles input + normalization.
 If you customized handlers, prefer @input over @keydown.

--Persian digits aren’t recognized:
+* Persian digits aren’t recognized:

- -Included converter maps ۰-۹ → 0-9.
+ * Included converter maps ۰-۹ → 0-9.
 If you have Arabic-Indic ٠-٩, extend the map accordingly.

+---

 ## 🖼️ Demo